Destination Ag

 Family Farm Book Series

 These literary resources are written for elementary-level readers providing an entertaining and unique look into Georgia’s agriculture industry.
 Students gain a deeper connection to where their daily food and fiber products come from.
-Currently, Destination Ag offers “My Family’s Cotton Farm,” “Our Family’s Tree Farm,” and “My Family’s Peach Farm.”
-Books are available at no cost in a downloadable PDF, and as printed copies shipped to educators.
-To order printed copies, complete the Family Farm Book Order Form.
+Currently, Destination Ag offers “My Family’s Cotton Farm,” “Our Family’s Tree Farm,” “My Family’s Peach Farm,” and the newest book, “Our Family’s Pecan Farm!”
+Books are available at no cost in a downloadable PDF or online through Issu below.

 Plan Your Program